Easy Caesar Salad Dressing

 1. In a small bowl, combine the garlic, lemon juice, Dijon mustard, and Worcestershire sauce.
 Add the mayonnaise, Parmesan, salt, and pepper, and stir until well combined.
 Make-ahead tip: The dressing may be prepared in advance and will keep in the fridge for at least a week.

-3. Leftovers will keep in the refrigerator for up to 4 days.
-To freshen the flavor, I often add a light squeeze of lemon juice.
+4. Leftovers will keep in the refrigerator for a week or so.
+To freshen the flavor, I sometimes add a light squeeze of lemon juice.
 You don’t need much—one small wedge is usually enough to do the trick.

 Notes